ryan-wren/spring-petclinic/README.md

 This readme includes pared down sample configs for different CircleCI features, including workspace, dependency caching, and parallelism.

-To see these features in a version 2.1 config and how we would use orbs to checkout, build, and test in one line, please see the [2.1-orbs-config branch](https://github.com/annapamma/spring-petclinic/tree/2.1-orbs-config).
+To see how we would use orbs to checkout, build, and test in one line, please see the [2.1-orbs-config branch](https://github.com/annapamma/spring-petclinic/tree/2.1-orbs-config).

+To see these features in a version 2.1 config with reusable commands and running on different executors, please see the [2.1-simplified-config branch](https://github.com/annapamma/spring-petclinic/tree/2.1-simplified-config).

 ## Sample configurations: version 2.0
 - [A basic build](#a-basic-build)
 - [Using a workflow to build then test](#using-a-workflow-to-build-then-test)